CodewithRajDeep/MediCare_Management-platform/README.md

 ### **Molecule Structure Input**

-Users can upload PDB files for protein structures, which will then be processed by NVIDIA NeMo's protein-folding models.
+Users can upload PDB files for molecule structures, which will then be processed by NVIDIA NeMo's molecule-folding models.

 ### **Docking Simulation**

-Using molecular docking algorithms, the system predicts how small molecules (such as drug candidates) bind to protein target.
+Using molecular docking algorithms, the system predicts how small molecules (such as drug candidates) bind to molecule target.